phugnguyen/media-scraper/README.md

 ## If I had more time I would

 - Implement the middlewares for auth both on frontend routes and backend routes
+- Figure out a new strategy for the index page to load faster, maybe separate out the search onto its own client component and turn the index page into a server side component

 ## Requirements